BREXIT UPDATE MAY 2023

-A new draft Target Operating Model (TOM) has been published by the Government.
+The final version of the Border Target Operating Model (BTOM) has been published by the Government.
 The model sets out the Government’s plan to realise its ambition of the 2025 Border Strategy.
-The proposals in TOM will apply to live animals, germinal products, animal products, plants and plant products from all countries into Great Britain.
+The processes in BTOM will apply to live animals, germinal products, animal products, plants and plant products from all countries into Great Britain.
 There will be three Risk Categories; High, Medium and Low Risk with different level of documentation required and controls levied based on a Global Risk-based approach.

 The main points for Importers’ are:

-The first phases of the TOM model are planned to be implemented as follows:
+The first phases of the BTOM model are planned to be implemented as follows:

 31st January 2024